CoFH/cofh.github.io/docs/energy-cell/index.md

 be copied to other energy cells.

 ### Light source
-An energy cell that is holding [Redstone Flux](/docs/redstone-flux/) emits a light level of between 1 and 8, depending on how full it is.
+A placed energy cell that is holding [Redstone Flux](/docs/redstone-flux/) emits a light level of between 1 and 8, depending on how full it is.

 Tiers